-The San Juan Basin has one of the largest accumulations of natural gas in the United States, and possibly the world.
-The San Juan Basin Energy Conference is sponsored by the San Juan College School of Energy, San Juan County, Farmington Chamber of Commerce and New Mexico Center for Energy Policy (a division of New Mexico Tech).
+The San Juan Basin has one of the largest accumulations of natural resources in the United States, and possibly the world.
+The San Juan Basin Energy Conference is sponsored by the San Juan College School of Energy, Four Corners Innovations Inc., and New Mexico Center for Energy Policy (a division of New Mexico Tech).

 The conference objective is to explore energy production, natural gas, and energy alternatives.
-Speakers will address the Mancos Shale as an emerging play alongside the Utica shale of Ohio and currently worked Eagle Ford, Barnett, Marcellus and Bakken shale’s which have transformed “unconventional” into “conventional” in less than six years.
+Speakers will address the Mancos Shale as an emerging play and the recent decline of the price of oil.

 The San Juan Basin Energy Conference was founded to provide a forum for exchange of ideas regarding the development of the abundant energy resources found in the region.
 The focus of this year’s conference will be the Mancos Shale.
 The knowledge of the immense hydrocarbon resources in this formation along with the recent improvements in technology required to produce it are now coming together.
 The early results of Mancos shale development have captured the attention of the petroleum industry, and it is anticipated that the San Juan Basin will continue to supply vital resources that this country requires.

 The Mancos Shale is the one of the largest single shale deposits in the Western United States.
 The Mancos shale is known by other names such as the Niobrara, Baxter, and Hilliard.
 It was laid down 100 million years ago when the Cretaceous seaway inundated the area now roughly known as the Rocky Mountains when they were below sea level.